 Good scenarios are sound methodologically and include knowledge and understanding of the issue at hand.

-Here I shall give you a list of simple points to easily check the scenarios you are about to use are correct methodologically.
+In this article, you will find a list of points – necessary conditions for the validity of scenarios – that you can easily check to verify the scenarios you are about to use are correct methodologically.
 If they are not, if they include methodological errors, then this means that the scenarios are flawed.
 Thus, you cannot use them to build robust answers, even if the content of the scenarios shows state of the art knowledge of the issue.
-For example, you can have bad scenarios that nonetheless reflect great understanding of China, the U.S., quantum technologies, or the Islamic State.
-Even though the subject matter is good, the scenarios may be useless if they are incorrect methodologically.
+For example, you can have invalid scenarios that nonetheless reflect great understanding of China, the U.S., quantum technologies, the Islamic State or the COVID-19 pandemic.
+Even though the understanding related to the subject matter is good, the scenarios may be useless if they are incorrect methodologically.

 - Take the test